DevKhalyd/public-projects-multirepo/vim/shortcuts.md

 **Edition**

-dd -> Delete a whole line
-dw -> Delete the word after cursor, until the beginning of the next word, excluding the fist character. d$ -> Delete the whole line after the cursor de -> Delete the word after the cursor, unti the final of the word, including the last character.
+dd -> Delete a whole line and store in the default register dw -> Delete the word after cursor, until the beginning of the next word, excluding the fist character. d$ -> Delete the whole line after the cursor de -> Delete the word after the cursor, unti the final of the word, including the last character.
-"+p -> Paste from the clipboard
+"+p -> Paste from the clipboard p -> past from the default register

 **Movement Counter**